Madsen03/Echo-League-Rules/RULES.md

             1. If you are adding a fourth (4th) or fifth (5th) player to your roster, you can add any player who is either less than or equal to the current MMR of the player(s) lost OR any player that does not move you into a higher skill division.
             2. If you are adding a sixth (6th) or seventh (7th) player to your roster, you can add any player who does not move you into a higher skill division.
         6. Each team is allowed two automatic “adds” if the added players meet all the above criteria
-            1. Any addition to a team past after the 2nd player will only be allowed at admin team discretion
+            1. Any addition to a team past after the 2nd player will only be allowed at admin team discretion *(N.B.
+Your current skill bracket is calculated by the MMR of your 5 highest skilled players)*
 4. If a team feels like their Team Organizer is unfit in his duties, they can choose to nominate a new player and either remove or demote the current Team Organizer by a unanimous decision.

 -----